 Finding and avoiding the mistake

 In order to find the mistake, review:

-The plan’s records showing that the employer followed the plan’s procedures relating to the distribution of notices.
+- the plan’s records showing that the employer followed the plan’s procedures for distributing notices

 Employers should maintain a calendar for due dates by which certain tasks need to be completed.
-In the case of a safe harbor 401(k) plan, this includes the timely distribution of notices to eligible employees.
+For a safe harbor 401(k) plan, this includes timely distributing notices to eligible employees.